Omegapy/MyRaylibTemplate/README.md

                                                      My Raylib Template

-This is my c, c++ and raylib library template generator for MS. Visual Studio.
+This is my c, c++ and raylib library template generator and raylib installer for MS. Visual Studio.

 The template is slim and easy to use. :raised_hands: